'800 Words' Season 3 Is Now Streaming On Acorn TV

 — 800 words (@800words) October 24, 2017

-American fans of 800 Words have been waiting for season 3 for over a year, eager to find out what happened to the men on the boat, and who is the father of Jan’s twins.
+As The Inquisitr previously reported, American fans of 800 Words have been waiting for Season 3 for over a year, eager to find out what happened to the men on the boat, and who is the father of Jan’s twins.
 The production manager of 800 Words, Brad Lyons says that they feel they’ve just started telling George’s story.

 “We feel the Turner family’s story is only just beginning.
 There is so much more in store and we can’t wait to share it with Australia, which has embraced this series with such a charming cast and brilliant production team.”